nadeemabdulhamid/omg-project/README.md

 # omg-project

-Framework to support learning Java through developing a online store backend service
+A framework to support learning Java through developing a online store backend service.